 Putney organizes escorted international flights.
 Please consult us for fares.

-Learn about last year’s program by reading the 2013 Global Awareness in Action India Blog.
+Learn about this program by reading the 2013 Global Awareness in Action India Blog.

-This program begins at Newark International Airport in Newark, New Jersey and ends at Yale University in New Haven, Connecticut.
+This program begins and ends at Newark International Airport in Newark, New Jersey.

 Departure • Meet your group to travel to India.
 The group flight departs from Newark International Airport, where you meet one of your leaders and depart as a group to New Delhi.

 New Delhi • Begin with a few days in New Delhi, where our home is a small hotel near the center of this high-energy city.
-Spend two days getting settled, learning about Indian culture and history, and resting after the long flight.
+Spend two days getting settled, completing a program orientation, learning about Indian culture and history, and resting after the long flight.
 Visit some of the city’s principal sights, where you can buy attractive, comfortable, and culturally appropriate Indian clothing.

 - Chloe Zeller, New Trier High School, Winnetka, IL

 Leh • Fly to Leh and travel to our base at a school with boarding facilities in a nearby village.
-From here, get to know the issues of conservation and resource development that affect the area.
-Meet with students, activists, government officials, and members of local cooperatives as you begin to understand the challenges and innovations of the region.
+Meet with students at the school to identify key issues that will frame your work in India.
+Generate questions to explore further through interviews and discuss in focus groups in the coming weeks.
+Meet with local leadership activists, members of local cooperatives, and other community stakeholders as you begin to understand the challenges and innovations of the region.

 Trekking in the Himalayas • From Leh, make an eight-day trek through the exquisite Himalaya mountains.
 We stay in guest houses and monasteries situated in the hill towns and also have the opportunity to live life as locals do by pairing up with a fellow student to spend a few days in village homes.